operator-framework/olm-docs/content/en/docs/_index.md

 ### Work similar to package Managers

-OLM verifies that all require APIs are available for the operator.
+OLM verifies that all required APIs are available for the operator.
 If it is not available, then it will not install the operator.

 OLM will never update an operator in a way that breaks another that depends upon it.